billmj/GraphML-CONTROLLER-AREA-NETWORK-Attack-Detection/README.md

 - **Question:** Can we detect masquerade attacks in the CAN bus using a graph ML?
 - **Hypothesis:**
   1. CAN messages graphs (embedding both node/edge attributes) may characterize normal/attack conditions in CAN.
-  2. Fabrication/masquerade attacks scenarios can be framed as a GNN graph classification framework.
+  2. Fabrication/masquerade attacks scenarios can be framed as graph classification framework.

 ### Workflow
 1. **Phase 1 - Literature Review**